genderkit/genderkit/_resources/gender-services.md

 - on [the NGICNS website](https://www.ngicns.scot.nhs.uk/surgery/claiming-travel-subsistence-expenses/) (Scotland only)
 - on [the HSC Northern Ireland website](http://www.hscbusiness.hscni.net/pdf/Expenses.pdf)

-More information about travel funding is also available on [the London GIC website](https://gic.nhs.uk/help-with-travel-costs/) and [the London GIDS website](https://gids.nhs.uk/how-claim-travel-expenses).
+More information about travel funding is also available on [the London GIC website](https://gic.nhs.uk/help-with-travel-costs/).

 Costs for private services vary significantly, and you can find detailed information on costs on our [Private fees page]({% link _resources/private-fees.md %}).